 As a result of changes in to our healthcare delivery system, many employers are eliminating full-time positions and replacing them with part-time jobs.
 Often, however, the number of worker hours only slightly declines, from around 40 per week to approximately 30-35.
 However, this eliminates the need for providing medical benefits to the employee.

-Thus, many consumers here in the Buckeye state are either paying for their own plan, or are listed as a dependent on their spouse's group policy.
-Now that we have yearly "Open Enrollments," there are affordable options that can be considered.
+Many consumers here in the Buckeye state are either paying for their own plan or are listed as a dependent on their spouse's group policy.
+Because of yearly "Open Enrollments," there are affordable options that can be considered.
 We make it easy for you to enroll online and receive a federal tax subsidy (if you qualify) that reduces your cost.

 There are also many advantages when you are the owner of your own plan.
 Not only is it portable (you can take it with you if you are ever terminated from the workplace), but you can change benefits regularly.
-Typically, if you are insured with a reputable company such as Anthem Blue Cross, Humana or Medical Mutual (and of course there are others), you can select different deductibles, copays and entire benefit packages.
+Typically, if you are insured with a reputable company such as Anthem Blue Cross, UnitedHealthcare, SummaCare, Humana or Medical Mutual (and of course there are others), you can select different deductibles, copays and entire benefit packages.
+(Not all of the previously-mentioned carriers offer on-Exchange plans)

 But the number of choices is much lower, due to new mandates (requirements) that began in 2014.
 Since no applicant can be turned down, a substantially higher number of claims are generally submitted.
 This has a major negative impact on prices unless large numbers of healthy applicants purchase policies.
 So far, since the passage of the ACA legislation, young healthy persons are NOT flocking to purchase coverage.